JCForszp/Azure-Machine-Learning-Engineer-Operationalizing-ML/README.md

 ![image](https://user-images.githubusercontent.com/36628203/124171846-5bd5d280-daa9-11eb-8b99-d582592d848c.png)

 ### Section 3 - Accessing and consuming endpoints

 #### 3.1 Documenting Endpoints with Swagger

+As we saw, the endpoint detail screen provides a swagger.json file that we can now use in Swagger to document automatically our endpoint.
+Swagger provides a template input payload.
+It not only shows the list of items that needs to be provided, but also the type of data (green for strings, red for numeric).
+So, it shows clearly the content of the API for the model:

 ![image](https://user-images.githubusercontent.com/36628203/124171869-65f7d100-daa9-11eb-871e-3e438eb604cd.png)

+I copy / pasted the JSON template from Swagger into the python script [endpoint.py](https://github.com/JCForszp/nd00333_AZMLND_C2/blob/master/starter_files/endpoint.py) and changed values manually to test, as shown below:

 ![image](https://user-images.githubusercontent.com/36628203/124171884-698b5800-daa9-11eb-91fc-bb507505c91e.png)

 #### 3.2 Consuming deployed services

+Now that our endpoint is deployed and our python script contains an input payload to POST, we can execute it in the shell.
+We only receive the response of the endpoint, which is, in our case below "No".

 ![image](https://user-images.githubusercontent.com/36628203/124172016-99d2f680-daa9-11eb-8829-f48f25205253.png)

 #### 3.3 benchmarking